arrenree/KDB-Problem-Sets/README.md

 stock:update savings: price*order*0.25 from stock

+/ have to reassign table as stock for the updated column to save!

 item  | brand | price | order | savings
 ---------------------------------------
 soda  | fry   | 1.5   | 50    | 18.75